Go To

 Costco operates an international chain of membership warehouses that carry quality, brand name merchandise at substantially lower prices than are typically found at conventional wholesale or retail stores.
 The warehouses are designed to help individuals and small-to-medium-sized businesses reduce costs in purchasing for resale and for everyday business use.

-Costco operates 605 warehouses with 438 locations in the U.S. Puerto Rico; 82 locations in Canada; 22 locations in the United Kingdom; 8 locations in Taiwan; 7 locations in Korea; 13 locations in Japan; 32 locations in Mexico; and three in Australia.
-Stores range in size from 70,000 to 205,000 square feet with the average size of 141,000 square feet.
+Costco operates 815 warehouses with 564 locations in the U.S. and Puerto Rico; 105 locations in Canada; 29 locations in the United Kingdom; 14 locations in Taiwan; 16 locations in Korea; 30 locations in Japan; 39 locations in Mexico; 12 in Australia; and 3 locations in Spain; and one store each in Iceland, France and China.
+Stores range in size from 80,000 to 230,000 square feet with the average size of 146,000 square feet.
+Many stores also have gas stations.

 Costco doesn't mark up its products more than 15% from their wholesale cost.